Waterfowl Hunting: Basics For Hunting Early-Season Mallards

 When it comes to hunting early season mallards it is important to have the right gear.
 Since the temperatures will be milder then later in the season you can hold off on the heavy weather clothing.
 Having a great pair of waders will be money well spent.
 As far as shells, early season mallards will have a lighter coat during this time.
 A 2 3⁄4-inch 12-gauge hull packing 11⁄8 ounce of Hevi-Metal No. 4s at 1500 fps is perfect for early season ducks.
 If you know you will be hunting geese as well then use 3-inch loads throwing 11⁄4 ounces of Hevi-Metal No. 2s.
 These will be sufficient for targeting mallards or geese.
 The last thing you need is a duck hunting hat.
 Having the right trucker hat for pictures afterward is important for your social media statues.
 The Old School Camo Mallard Trucker Snap Back from East Coast Waterfowl or the Mallard Wing Snapback from Fowl are two hats guaranteed to make your friends ask where you got them from.

 One of the best times of the year is when duck season starts up again.
 Getting out there and trying your luck at some early season mallards can be rewarding if you know what you are doing.
 If you have any questions, comments or concerns, please feel free to leave us a comment below or email us at info@HFDepot.com.
 We would love to hear about your early season hunting trip experiences.
 We would also love to see all of your duck hunting kills so make sure you send us all your great duck photos to be featured on our social media pages.
-So get out there duck hunting this September and get your early season mallards.
+So get out there and start waterfowl hunting for early season mallards.